Virtual rafting tours stimulate adrenalin during pandemic shutdown

 This active travel company specializes in rafting the rivers of the Colorado River Basin.
 But for the first time in Lake’s memory, the rafts are empty, sitting on the shoreline.

-On April 1, Grand Canyon National Park closed, including river operations through May 21.
-Resumption of river trips will be evaluated later in May pending current CDC guidance.
+On April 1, Grand Canyon National Park closed, including river operations, through May 21.
+Resumption of river trips will be evaluated in May pending current CDC guidance.

 To accommodate clients whose trips have been delayed by the pandemic, Lake and his team have been able to re-allocate their allotted permit spaces on some trips in the Grand Canyon for departures later in the 2020 season.
 They are assisting people in solidifying changes in plans and looking to open slots for them later this summer and in 2021.